Ilak0121/git_study/README.md

 #for_study
-this for test
-test for slack
-testing for ssh and username
+This repository is for learning git and saving some setting files.